 New here?
 Welcome!

-Thanks for visiting my blog.
-I’m Oliver Quinlan, educator, writer, and currently working as Senior Research Manager at education charity the Raspberry Pi Foundation.
+I’m Oliver Quinlan, educator, writer, and currently working as Head of Impact & Research at education charity the Raspberry Pi Foundation.

 I blog on learning, digital and education, and this blog represents my evolving thinking as I’ve been a school teacher, a university lecturer and now a researcher and educator.

 The blog is organised into categories, as set out below for you to explore… or you might want to take a look at the most popular posts by page views.